ArneDeutsch/operaton-examples/README.md

 ## Continuous Integration

 A basic GitHub Actions workflow is included at `.github/workflows/ci.yml`.
 It builds every example module on pushes and pull requests.
+Set the `ENABLED_DBS` environment variable to a space separated list of databases to test (e.g. `mysql postgres`).
+The workflow defaults to all databases when the variable is unset.
 Ensure that the repository has GitHub Actions enabled.